B-M-H-S-Class-XII-Computer-Projects/B-M-H-S-Class-XII-Computer-Projects.github.io/README.md

 |1<br>1 2<br>1 2 3<br>1 2 3 4<br>1 2 3 4 5|[Half triangle5](https://github.com/B-M-H-S-Class-XII-Computer-Projects/School_Projects_C/blob/main/src/Patterns_SRC/Half_triangle5.c)|
 #### • If you want to take a look into the converted binary files you can check them [here](https://github.com/B-M-H-S-Class-XII-Computer-Projects/School_Projects_C/tree/main/Binaries).
 ### There are some projects that are not currently uploaded in here.
 They will be uploaded sooner in the future.
 ### Any future projects will be uploaded here.
-So stay tuned.
+So check this website often.